 A wide range of activities are delivered in school which aim to engage and inspire all children.
-We are also committed to ensure that all children receive high quality well-planned PE lessons and opportunities.
+We are also committed to ensuring that all children receive high quality, well-planned PE lessons and opportunities.
 We do this by having additional coaches to work alongside the teachers in games lessons.
 Over the year each child will participate in games, athletics, dance and gymnastics lessons.
-All children in KS2 have opportunities to improve their level of swimming weekly lessons.
+All children in KS2 have opportunities to improve their level of swimming in weekly lessons.
 We offer booster support for those children who need additional swimming lessons to improve their confidence.
 We also offer a club for the more able swimmers.
 At the end of Year 6 all children are able to swim 25 metres.

 The Wider Curriculum

 Beyond the School Day

 St James’s is keen to provide a wide range of extra-curricular clubs for children throughout the year which are organised by teaching staff and outside providers.
 Children enjoy the opportunity to try many sports such as football, hockey, pop lacrosse, gymnastics, dance, netball, basketball, tag rugby, athletics, hand ball, fencing, tennis and swimming.
 We try to cater for all our children’s needs and ask the children and parents which clubs they would like to see included during the year.
 We enter into the Borough school leagues for netball, football and tag rugby and take part in all the Borough festivals including tag rugby, hockey, indoor and outdoor athletics, netball, football, gymnastics and swimming.
 We regularly celebrate the success of our sporting achievements in and outside of school through our fortnightly newsletter.